harrycresswell/harry/site/content/pages/how.md

 ## What I do

 Working with small businesses requires a broad skillset.
-I’m well versed in user experience design, interface design, identity design, front-end development and digital marketing.
+I’m well versed in user experience design, interface design, identity design, frontend development and digital marketing.

 I’m one part creative and one part technical, meaning I design and code.
 Usually I involve myself in projects from concept through to execution.
-This is the way I enjoy working the most.
+This is the way I enjoy working the most and how I provide the most value.

 My clients usually hire me to do: